 Traveling is overwhelming at times.
 However, thanks to digital enhancements like these, people are more equipped to enjoy smooth transitions regardless of their destination and how long they’ll be away.

-Many people use digital technology to make life easier.
+Many people use digital technology business models to make life easier.
 It makes sense, then, that some forward-thinking travel brands are exploring ways to enhance people’s overall impressions with tech-driven offerings.

-Marriott, in particular, seems ready to embrace digital immediately and as part of their long-term plans.
+Marriott, in particular, seems ready to embrace digital business processes and business strategy immediately and as part of their long-term plans.
 It recently opened M Beta at the Charlotte Marriott City Center location.
 Billed as the only “live beta” hotel in the world, the M Beta facility is an innovation testing ground for a wide variety of customer-centric initiatives.

 These offerings include access to more than 1,000 fitness workouts broadcast on screens in an ultra-modern gym, personal greeters and an on-site marketplace filled with local merchandise.
 Marriott gauges reactions to those perks in real-time through “Beta Buttons” located throughout the building.
 People simply push them to indicate they like a particular offering in the hotel.
 Digital screens allow everyone else to keep track of the positive gestures too.